Director Chris Purcell discusses community with Vanderbilt students by analyzing themes in Strong Inside by Andrew Marannis

-LGBTQI & Ally Student Groups
+LGBTQ2S+ & Ally Student Groups

-Student groups provide support, affirmation and programming for all students, whether graduate or undergraduate.
+Student groups provide support, affirmation, and programming for all students, whether graduate or undergraduate.

 LGBTQI Life Programs

 Our programs provide opportunities for meaningful campus engagement and connections to other students.
-Joining our listserv and connecting to us on social media will also help a student learn about the menu of opportunities we provide.
+Joining our listserv and connecting with us on social media will also help a student learn about the menu of opportunities we provide.